learn-co-curriculum/dsc-creating-functions/README.md

 # Creating Functions

 ## Introduction
 As we learn to accomplish more and more with our code, we want the ability to reuse our code to help us solve different problems.
 Functions allow us to do just that.
-They also also give us the ability to name a sequence of operations (or block of code), thus making our code expressive.
+They also give us the ability to name a sequence of operations (or block of code), thus making our code expressive.
 Let's see how this works, and why something like this is useful.

 ## Objectives
 You will be able to:
 * Create and use your own custom functions

-### Our problem so far
+## Our problem so far

 Imagine that we have a group of employees who have just joined our company.